-If you were so adventurous to do some research on Google on Kazakhstan, you will probably be surprised to haphazardly find in the news: the arrest of 6 Hungarian tourists in Borat’s apparel (low-cut green underwear), the elimination of Kazakhstan from the Football World Cup or else, the project of abandoning the Cyrillic alphabet for the Latin one.
+If curiosity were to lead you to a Google search on Kazakhstan, you would probably end up reading about the arrest of 6 Hungarian tourists in Borat outfits (low-cut green underwear), the elimination of Kazakhstan from the Football World Cup, or the project of abandoning the Cyrillic alphabet for the Latin one.

-We should not miss this “exotic” country even if we hear so little about it.
+So, should we skip by this “exotic” country that we hear so little about?
+Definitely not.

-This former republic, part of the Soviet Union became independent in 1991 when the Communist Bloc exploded.
-It is now growing exponentially.
-It became the most powerful country of Central Asia economically speaking.
-The economy is boosted by the exportation of carbohydrates and ores (2% of world petrol reserves, as well as iron, manganese, charcoal, and more).
-But Kazakhstan aims at diversifying its activities by targeting innovation, green economy or industrial production.
+This former Soviet republic, which became independent in 1991 when the Communist Bloc exploded, is now growing exponentially, so much so that it has the most powerful economy in Central Asia.
+The economy is boosted by the exportation of hydrocarbons and ores (2% of world petrol reserves, and significant reserves of iron, manganese, charcoal, and more).
+But Kazakhstan aims at diversifying its activities by targeting innovation, green economy, or industrial production.

-The privatization of the economy is speeding up, opening up huge possibilities for investors.
-An example is the opening of two new production plants for commercial vehicles and SUVs in 2018 by UAZ.
+The privatization of the economy is speeding up, opening up vast possibilities for investors.
+The latest development is the installation of two production plants for commercial vehicles and SUVs in 2018 by UAZ.

 Now is the right moment to get to know Kazakhstan better.
 This country’s ambition is to be part of the TOP 30 World economic powers by 2050.
 Future expats, investors, or travelers must also prepare for potential culture shock.

 Kazakhstan: a multi-faceted country